70s Tattoo Design Ideas: Groovy Ink Trends a Radical Era

 A Brief Historical Context

-Before the 1970s, the wearing of tattooing was associated with fringe groups of society, sailors, bikers, and criminals.
+Before the 1970s, the wearing of tattoos was associated with fringe groups of society, sailors, bikers, and criminals.
 They had suffered a slight drop in general public use in the years before World War II.

 But during the 1970s, changes occurred, and tattoos made the transition from the fringes of society into a form of personal expression that was used by more mainstream players in society.